-\begin{remark} Here, in contrast to the case of instantaneous feedback, evaluating the average distortions $\{D_t\}$ in explicit form (recall \corolref{corol:avg:IF:RDR:Dt}) is much more challenging.
+\begin{remark} Here, in contrast to the case of instantaneous ACKs, evaluating the average distortions $\{D_t\}$ in explicit form (recall \corolref{corol:avg:IF:RDR:Dt}) is much more challenging.
 We do it numerically, instead. \end{remark}

-Somewhat surprisingly, the loss in performance of the Kaspi-based scheme due to the feedback delay is rather small compared to the scenario in \secref{s:InstantFB} where the feedback is available instantaneously, for all values of $\beta$.\footnote{For $\beta$ values close to 0 or 1, the loss becomes even smaller as in these cases using the scheme of \secref{s:InstantFB} that assumes that the previous packet arrived or was erased, respectively, becomes optimal.} This is demonstrated in \figref{fig:performance}, where the perfomances of these schemes are compared along with the performances of דthe following three simple schemes for $\alpha_t \equiv 0.7, W \equiv 1, \beta = 0.5, R = 2$ (we derive their performance for the special case of an asymptotically stationary source): \begin{itemize} \item \textbf{No prediction:} A scheme that does not use prediction at all, as if the source samples were independent.
-This scheme achieves a distortion of
+Somewhat surprisingly, the loss in performance of the Kaspi-based scheme due to the ACK delay is rather small compared to the scenario in \secref{s:InstantFB} where the ACKs are available instantaneously, for all values of $\beta$.\footnote{For $\beta$ values close to 0 or 1, the loss becomes even smaller as in these cases using the scheme of \secref{s:InstantFB} that assumes that the previous packet arrived or was erased, respectively, becomes optimal.} This is demonstrated in \figref{fig:performance}, where the perfomances of these schemes are compared along with the performances of דthe following three simple schemes for $\alpha_t \equiv 0.7, W \equiv 1, \beta = 0.5, R = 2$ (we derive their performance for the special case of fixed parameters):